hannah-cusworth/cs50/README.md

 ## Problem Set 2
 **Langauge: C**

+*Note that the course was updated from the 2019 to the 2020 version whilst I was tackling pset2 so for this week I have solutions for both syllabi.*

+2019:
 1. [Vigenere](https://lab.cs50.io/cs50/labs/2019/x/vigenere/): Implement Vigenere's cypher.
 2. [Crack](https://lab.cs50.io/cs50/labs/2019/x/crack/): Command line programme that cracks passwords hashed by C's    `<crypt>` function.

+2020:
 1. [Readability](https://cs50.harvard.edu/x/2020/psets/2/readability/): Write a programme which determines the approximate reading grade required to understand a text.
 2. [Substitution](https://cs50.harvard.edu/x/2020/psets/2/substitution/): Implement a substitution cypher.